 Additional Units.
-The Sponsor may create additional Units of the Portfolio by depositing into the Portfolio additional securities or cash with instructions to purchase additional securities.
-A deposit could result in a dilution of your investment and anticipated income because of fluctuations in the price of the securities between the time of the deposit and the purchase of the securities and because the Portfolio will pay brokerage or acquisition fees.
+The Sponsor may create additional Units of the Portfolios by depositing into a Portfolio additional securities or cash with instructions to purchase additional securities.
+A deposit could result in a dilution of your investment and anticipated income because of fluctuations in the price of the securities between the time of the deposit and the purchase of the securities and because the Portfolios will pay brokerage or acquisition fees.

 Voting.
-Only the Trustee may sell or vote the securities in the Portfolio.
+Only the Trustee may sell or vote the securities in the Portfolios.
 While you may sell or redeem your Units, you may not sell or vote the securities in your Portfolio.
 The Trustee will vote the underlying funds in the same general proportion as shares held by other shareholders.
-The Sponsor will instruct the Trustee how to vote the securities in your Portfolio, if any.
-The Trustee will vote the securities in the same general proportion as shares held by other shareholders if the Sponsor fails to provide instructions.